debbie-israel/Terraform/README.md

 ```$ terraform init```<br>
 ```$ terraform apply```<br>
 Goto AWS Console > EC2 > Instances.
-You'll see a new instance is running!
-Now destroy it so that you don't have to pay for it: ```$ terraform destroy```<br>
+You'll see a new instance is running!<br> Now destroy it so that you don't have to pay for it: ```$ terraform destroy```<br>